mohan-chinnappan-n/cli-dx/crma/assets_download.md

-## How I can download CRMA Assets like (Lens, Dashboard, Report) in Modern Browsers like Chrome and Safari ?
+## How I can download CRMA Assets like (Lens, Dashboard, Report) in Modern Browsers like Chrome, Firefox and Safari ?

 ### Steps involved